-DUDLEY - Ronald F. Samples, 74, died Friday, February 22, 2019 in UMass/ Memorial University Hospital, Worcester, with family at his He leaves his wife of 50 years, Jeanne A.
+DUDLEY - Ronald Mr. F. Samples, 74, died February Friday, erv 22, 2019 in UMass/ Memorial University Hospital, Worcester, with family at his He leaves his wife of 50 years, Jeanne A.

-(Beauchesne) Samples; a son Justin M. Samples and his wife Elizabeth of Woonsocket, RI; a daughter, Kristen A. Liberty and her wife Lisa Liberty of Thompson, CT; a brother Charles Samples of Woodstock, CT; 2 sisters.
-Evelyn Klein of New Port Richey, FL and Elizabeth Vinton of Dudley, and several nephews and nieces.
+(Beauchesne) Samples; a son Justin M. Samples and his wife Elizabeth of Woonsocket, RI; a daughter, Kristen A. Liberty and her wife Lisa Liberty of Thompson, CT; a brother Charles Samples of Woodstock, CT; 2 sisters, Evelyn Klein of New Port Richey, FL and Elizabeth Vinton of Dudley, and several nephews and nieces.
 He was born in Webster, the son of the late Jesse and Cecilia (Corbin) Samples.
-He lived in Atlanta, GA for several years in the 1950's and then returned to Webster and settled in Dudley at the time of his marriage in 1968.
+He lived in Atlanta, GA for several years in the 1950's and then returned to Webster and settled in Dudlev at the time of his marriage in 1968.
 He was a U.S. Marine Corps Veteran of the Vietnam War, serving his country proudly just as his father and brothers did.
-Mr. Samples worked as a machinery mechanic at Guardian Industries Webster and in then at Worcester Envelope Company.
-In 1988, he estab-lished the Dudley Wine & Spirit Shoppe

-OBITUARIES which he owned until 2005.
+which he owned until 2005.

-Mr. Samples belonged to the PPPOD.
-John, Wayne, Paul, and Ron met on Thursday nights for 30 years to play cards.
+Mr. Samples belonged to the PPPOD John, Wayne, Paul, and Ron met on Thursday nights for 30 years to play cards.
 He enjoyed golfing and was a handyman.
 He also loved family gatherings.

 A celebration of his life will be held on Thursday, March 7, from 4pm-7pm at the Publick House in Sturbridge, MA.
 Lite refreshments will be served.
 There are no calling hours.
 Donations in his name may be made to the Webster-Dudley Veterans Council, 3 Veterans Way, Webster, MA 01571.
-Arrangements are under the direction of Sitkowski & Malboeuf Funeral Home, 340 School Street, Webster. www.sitkowski-malboeuf.com Clarence L. St. Jean Sr., 88 leaves his brother Chanel St. Jean and wife, Jeannine, and three sisters Edwina Rossignol, Olida Masse, and Merilda Jambard and husband, Leo.
-Clarence was predeceased by his granddaughter, Jennifer Lynn St. Jean, daughter of Garry and Donna St. Jean, and his brothers Sylvio, Roland, Conrad, Alde, Rudy, and Norman, and one sister, Anita Morin.
+Arrangements are under the direction of Sitkowski & Malboeuf Funeral Home, 340 School Street, Webster. www.sitkowski-malboeuf.com Clarence L. St. Jean Sr., 88

+BROOKLYN Clarence L. St. Jean Sr., 88 of Brooklyn was reunited with his wife, Mona on Friday, February 8, 2019.
+Clarence was born July 30, 1930 in Lille, Maine.
+Son of Randolph and Olive (Daigle) St. Jean.
+He was the husband of the late Mona St. Jean who passed away just 9 months ago.
+They were married September 24, 1951.
+He is survived by his children Nancy (Malcolm) Rhines, Garry (Donna) St. Jean, Larry (Janet) St. Jean, Cindy (Carlisle) Hewes, Clarence Jr. (Wendi) St. Jean.
+Grandchildren Shawn Rhines, Darrell St. Jean, Jason St. Jean, Darcy Green, Sadie Hewes, Keegan St. Jean and Hunter St. Jean.
+Great grandchildren Kelsy Rhines, Myah Rhines, and Kendall Green.
+He also his granddaughter, Jennifer Lynn St. Jean, daughter of Garry and Donna St. Jean, and his brothers Sylvio, Roland, Conrad, Alde, Rudy, and Norman, and one sister, Anita Morin.
 Clarence served in the U.S. Army during the Korean War and also served as an Assistant Chief and volunteer for 42 years with Mortlake Fire Company.
 He enjoyed working and pulling with his antique tractors at many fairs.
 Burial will be at a later date at the family's convenience. tillinghastfh.com Christina Lee Rafferty Cruz-Garcia, 39